Sabra Lane

-Sabra Lane (born c.1968) is an Australian journalist and radio presenter, best known for her work at the Australian Broadcasting Corporation.
+Sabra Lane (born c.1968) is an Australian journalist and radio presenter.
+She is best known for her work at the Australian Broadcasting Corporation.

-Lane currently hosts the current affairs program AM on ABC Local Radio and ABC Radio National.
+Lane currently presents ABC News Tasmania on weekends.
+Previously, Sabra hosted the AM current affairs program on ABC Local Radio and ABC Radio National from 2017 to 2025.

 Early life

 Lane was born in Melbourne, Victoria, and grew up the regional city of Mildura where she attended Catholic school St Joseph's College.

-After completing Year 12, Lane spent a year in Norway on a Rotary Youth Exchange program where she lived on an island on the southwest coast of Norway and learnt how to speak fluent Norwegian in the local dialect.
+After completing Year 12, Lane spent a year in Norway on a Rotary Youth Exchange program.
+She lived on an island on the southwest coast of the country and learnt to speak fluent Norwegian in the local dialect.

 Career

-While studying on the Magill campus of the University of South Australia in Adelaide in the late 1980s, Lane got a job with Network Ten's local Adelaide station where she was initially required to listen to police scanners on Friday and Saturday nights before becoming an assistant chief-of-staff for twelve months.
-Lane then got a job with the local ABC station in Adelaide where she worked as a reporter.
-In 1995, Lane transferred to the ABC's Sydney station where she became chief of staff of the newsroom.
+While studying on the Magill campus of the University of South Australia in Adelaide in the late 1980s, Lane worked at Network Ten's local television station where she was initially required to listen to police scanners on Friday and Saturday nights before becoming an assistant chief of staff for a year.
+Lane then worked as a reporter with the ABC station in Adelaide.
+In 1995, she transferred to the ABC's Sydney station where she became chief of staff of the newsroom.

 From late 1997 to 2005, Lane worked for the Seven Network as a producer.
 She helped produce the network's coverage of the Sydney Olympics and served as the executive producer of Sunday Sunrise.

 Lane returned to the ABC in 2006 to work for the network's radio current affairs department after studying an audio engineering course at night school.

-In 2008, she moved to Canberra to work as a reporter in the press gallery at Parliament House, covering federal politics for ABC programs AM, The World Today and PM, during which time she was promoted to chief radio current affairs correspondent.
+In 2008, she moved to Canberra to work as a reporter in the press gallery at Parliament House, covering federal politics for ABC programs AM, The World Today and PM.
+During this time she was promoted to chief radio current affairs correspondent.

 From 2013 to 2017, Lane was a political correspondent for ABC Television's 7.30 program, succeeding Chris Uhlmann.

 In 2014, she was elected to the board of the National Press Club in 2014, becoming its president in February 2018.
-In 2019, she moderated a leader's debate at the National Press Club between prime minister Scott Morrison and Opposition leader Bill Shorten, prior to the 2019 Australian federal election.
+In 2019, she moderated a leader's debate at the National Press Club between prime minister Scott Morrison and Opposition leader Bill Shorten prior to the 2019 Australian federal election.

 Lane moved back to radio in 2017 after she was named as the new host of AM, succeeding Michael Brissenden and taking over the show in its 50th year on air.

-She received praise in 2019 for her raw emotional response live on air immediately following the broadcast of a story by foreign correspondent Samantha Hawley about a Ukrainian girl who was allegedly abandoned by her American surrogate parents.
+Lane received praise in 2019 for her raw emotional response live on air immediately following the broadcast of a story by foreign correspondent Samantha Hawley about a Ukrainian girl who was allegedly abandoned by her American surrogate parents.
 After the story had gone to air, Lane was overcome with emotion breaking down in tears while attempting to read that day's finance report.